The Team

 Additional areas of practice include facilitating grief and loss, community wellness, and peer navigation programs with Women’s Cancer Resource Center and hospice and palliative care in the Bay Area.

-Eveline earned her MSW at the University of Michigan School of Social Work in interpersonal practice and community organizing, and has integrated these approaches throughout her career.
+eveline earned her MSW at the University of Michigan School of Social Work in interpersonal practice and community organizing, and has integrated these approaches throughout her career.
 Other formal training lineages include Restorative Justice Training Institute; Restorative Justice for Oakland Youth, Cultural Humility Advanced Facilitation; Transforming Trauma, Grief and Loss; Center for Mind-Body Medicine, and Qigong Teacher Certification.

-Throughout their practice, Eveline recognizes that true social justice must integrate healing justice and structural change, center the leadership and solutions of communities directly impacted and marginalized by systems of oppression, and nourish the collective vision that “another world is possible.”
+Throughout their practice, eveline recognizes that true social justice must integrate healing justice and structural change, center the leadership and solutions of communities directly impacted and marginalized by systems of oppression, and nourish the collective vision that “another world is possible.”

 (she/her)